jdromeiro/.NET-Developer-Questions/README.md

 **8. What's the difference between a static method and a non-static method?**
 A static method belongs to the class and a non-static method belongs to an object.
 That means that static methods can be accessed without instantiating an object of that class, while non-static methods require instantiation.

-**9. What are Extension methods?**
-Extension methods allow to add methods to existing types without without modifying the original type.
-An extension method is a special kind of static method, but they are called as if they were instance methods of the extended type.

-**10. What are lambda expressions?**
-A lambda expression is an anonymous method that is created in the same place where it is used.
-It avoids the trouble of creating a full definition for a method when we only need to use it once.

 [Back to Table of Contents](#table-of-contents)

 ## Types

-**1. What is a Delegate?**
+**1. What is the difference between Value and Reference types?**
-A delegate is a type that references methods.
-Delegates can hold references to multiple methods.
-Therefore, when invoking a certain delegate, we might actually call several methods at the same time.

-**2. What is an Event?**
-Events are special delegates to which one can only add or remove subscribers (methods that listen to the event).
-They don’t allow any of the other operations allowed to delegates.
+Value types are stored in the stack and hold values directly.
+Reference types contain pointers stored in the stack, which point to memory locations in the heap that hold the real data.

-**3. What are Collections?**
+**2. What are Collections?**
 Collections are types responsible for managing groups of objects in memory.
 Different collection types have different ways of storing and accessing the elements in them.

-**4. What is the difference between a Stack and a Queue?**
+**3. What is the difference between a Stack and a Queue?**
 Stacks are LIFO (Last-In-Last-Out) collections, whereas Queues are FIFO (First-In-First-Out) collections.

-**5. What is the difference between Value and Reference types?**
-Value types are stored in the stack and hold values directly.
-Reference types contain pointers stored in the stack, which point to memory locations in the heap that hold the real data.

-**6. What are Generics?**
+**4. What are Generics?**
 Generics are types containing generic behaviour that become strongly typed once instantiated, avoiding casting errors to occur at runtime.

-**7. What is Reflection?**
+**5. What is Reflection?**
 Reflection is a way of programmatically discover types at runtime.
 This is done by asking an object to look to itself and determine what its type is.

-**8. What do the terms Boxing and Unboxing mean?**
+**6. What do the terms Boxing and Unboxing mean?**
 Boxing is the process of converting a value type to an Object type.
 Unboxing is the process of extracting a value type from an Object.
 These concepts are important for fulfilling the unified paradigm in .NET, in which a value of any type can be treated as an object.

+**7. What is a Delegate?**
+A delegate is a type that references methods.
+Delegates can hold references to multiple methods.
+Therefore, when invoking a certain delegate, we might actually call several methods at the same time.

+**8. What is an Event?**
+Events are special delegates to which one can only add or remove subscribers (methods that listen to the event).
+They don’t allow any of the other operations allowed to delegates.

+**9. What are Extension methods?**
+Extension methods allow to add methods to existing types without without modifying the original type.
+An extension method is a special kind of static method, but they are called as if they were instance methods of the extended type.

+**10. What are Lambda expressions?**
+A lambda expression is an anonymous method that is created in the same place where it is used.
+It avoids the trouble of creating a full definition for a method when we only need to use it once.

 [Back to Table of Contents](#table-of-contents)